-Furthermore, the popularity of OnlyFans meant that much of the sexual content market had moved to the platform.
+Finally, the popularity of OnlyFans means that much of the sexual content market has moved to the platform.
 Even participants who want to use platforms other than OnlyFans felt they had no choice if they wanted to be successful.
 For example, P21 said, ``OnlyFans is so big that whether you like it or not, if you do online [sex] work you're gonna have to use that site to be able to live off of your income.''
 P12 shared that they don't like OnlyFans as a company, but stay on the platform because ``it is where the audience is.''